fstephany/yogurt/README.md

     |- pharovm-version // stores the current global VM to use
     |- pharoimage-version

+## Development tools

+When working on Yogurt itself, you don't want to hit the real API and fiddle with the VMs/Images you have on your system.
+Pass the `DEV=1` environment variable when running Yogurt and it will use the `dev-storage` folder instead of the default `~/.yogurt`.

 ## Future

 - Define a config file so users can specify a personal repo and change the default local storage directory

+### License

+MIT License